 Hotels, bars, and clubs are all on-site at the resort for those staying in the area, so whether you want to ski and party with other slope-goers or have a night on the town in Sarajevo, your options are near-limitless.

 Must do: If you’re passing through over the holidays, catch the Christmas markets in Sarajevo, right by the bus stop to the mountain resort!

 A total of 41 slopes means no shortage of powder for those who come to the Jasna ski resort in Slovakia.
-Also available is a range of difficulty levels in their slopes, whether you’re up for a challenge or feeling like kicking back and taking an easy day with a beginner-level piste.
+Also available is a range of difficulty levels in their pitches, whether you’re up for a challenge or feel like kicking back and taking an easy day with a beginner-level piste.

 For those who would rather be out under the stars, the resort offers night skiing as well, and there’s even a ski school for anyone who needs to do a little extra practice before setting out on the slopes solo.

 Kranjska Gora has a great location between the Italian and Austrian borders.
 It’s a great resort if you want to make the most of your trip and visit both countries.
 Most importantly, it’s a gorgeous little village and valley.

 The ski resort at Kranjska Gora, Slovenia, boasts 30 kilometers of piste coverage, meaning you can get your powder on.
 There are also slope-side hotels if you never want to be far from the action.
 Plus, a daily pass is only €32.

 Must do: Wander through the nearby town for quaint cafés, bars, and beautiful historical structures!

 Tips To Save Money on Your Ski Holiday

 There are a couple of ways to save on lift tickets.
 Purchase in advance, six days+, as a group or a family pass.
 Wherever you are walking up to the window day of will yield the highest lift ticket prices.